Aqcuire

 Quick Links

-This page only covers an overview of DAQ flows and how to use them
+This page only covers an overview of acuqisition flows and how to use them

 • Logging and Monitoring: defines how to use the log page to monitor flows ("View Runs").